MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 ...
 ```

 That looks nice.

-Now to make it work we have to rewrite the route in the `reviews.js` controller.
+Now click the button.
+It should break but in a predictable way.
+A good engineer can predict what an error will be.
+It should be a 404 because we haven't changed the reviews#new route to match our new nested movie/review routes.
+To make it work we have to rewrite the path to the show route in the `reviews.js` controller.

 ```js